snss231/tp/docs/DeveloperGuide.md

 **MSS**

 1. User specifies the date range to search for.
-2. NUS Classes returns the tasks whose date(s) fit within the range.
+2. NUS Classes displays the tasks whose date(s) fit within the range.
    Use case ends.